percy/cli/packages/cli-build/README.md

   build-id               Build ID to approve

 Options:
+  --username <string>    Username for authentication (can also be set via BROWSERSTACK_USERNAME env
+                         var)
-  --username <string>    Username for authentication (can also be set via PERCY_USERNAME env var) --access-key <string>  Access key for authentication (can also be set via PERCY_ACCESS_KEY env
+  --access-key <string>  Access key for authentication (can also be set via PERCY_ACCESS_KEY env
                          var)